Bennebotix/Void-Bot/README.md

   ( /*
-      score function that calculates the score of a player at a cartian game state negative values are sates the bot wants to avoid */
+      score function that calculates the score of a player at a certian game state negative values are sates the bot wants to avoid */
     gameState /* the current sate (like JSON object, array, etc...) */,